dpakdas10/EV-Charging_Station_Finding_Web_App/README.md

 # ChargeIT - Electric Vehicle Charging Management System

 ChargeIT is a modern web application for managing electric vehicle charging stations.
-It provides features for both users and administrators to monitor and manage charging sessions.
+It provides features for users, administrators, and station owners to monitor and manage charging sessions.
+Only administrators can add new stations and provide credentials to station owners for logging into their dashboards.

 ![ChargeIT Landing Page](screenshots/landing_page.png)
 ![ChargeIT Login Page](screenshots/login_page.png)